Oblique popliteal ligament

-The oblique popliteal ligament (posterior ligament) is a broad, flat, fibrous band on the posterior knee representing an expansion of the tendon of the semimembranosus muscle.
+The oblique popliteal ligament (posterior ligament) is a broad, flat, fibrous ligament on the posterior knee.
+It is an extension of the tendon of the semimembranosus muscle.
 It attaches onto the intercondylar fossa and lateral condyle of the femur.
+It reinforces the posterior central portion of the knee joint capsule.

 Anatomy

 The oblique popliteal ligament is formed as a lateral expansion of the tendon of the semimembranosus muscle and represents one of the muscle's five insertions.
 The ligament blends with the posterior portion of the knee joint capsule.
-The ligament passes superiorly and laterally to attach to the intercondylar fossa and lateral condyle of the femur.
+It exhibits a large opening through which nerves and vessels pass.

-Structure
+Attachments

-The ligament is formed of fasciculi separated from one another by apertures for the passage of vessels and nerves.
+The ligament extends superolaterally from the semimembranosus tendon to attach onto the intercondylar fossa and lateral condyle of the femur.

 Relations

 The oblique popliteal ligament forms part of the floor of the popliteal fossa; the popliteal artery lies upon the ligament.
 The ligament is pierced by posterior division of the obturator nerve, as well as the middle genicular nerve, the middle genicular artery, and the middle genicular vein.